lammps/lammps/doc/src/Howto_output.rst

 the atoms it owns, but there may be zero or more per atom, e.g. a list of bond distances.

-A per-grid datum is one or more values per grid point, for a grid which overlays the simulation domain.
-The grid points and the data they store are distributed across processors; each processor owns the grid points which fall within its sub-domain.
+A per-grid datum is one or more values per grid cell, for a grid which overlays the simulation domain.
+The grid cells and the data they store are distributed across processors; each processor owns the grid cells whose center point falls within its sub-domain.

 .. _scalar: